Sun Huaishan

 Sun Huaishan (孙怀山 (孫懷山, Sūn Huáishān); born July 1952) is a former Chinese politician who served as the Director of Hong Kong, Macao, Taiwan and Overseas Chinese Committee of the National Committee of the Chinese People's Political Consultative Conference.
-He was investigated in March 2017 by the Communist Party's anti-graft agency, suspected of corruption.
+He was investigated in March 2017 by the Central Commission for Discipline Inspection, suspected of corruption.

 Career

 Sun Huaishan was born in Lianshui County, Jiangsu.
 He was graduated from Harbin Institute of Technology, and worked in Jinhu County Agricultural Machinery Factory.
 In 1973, Sun joined Communist Youth League of China, and became the CYL Secretary of Jinhu County.
-In 1987, he became the Deputy Director, Director of the General Office of the Communist Youth League, and he became the Deputy Secretary of the National Committee of the Chinese People's Political Consultative Conference.
-In 2010, he became the Party Secretary of the National Committee of the Chinese People's Political Consultative Conference.
+In 1987, he became the deputy director, Director of the General Office of the Communist Youth League, and he became the Deputy Secretary of the National Committee of the Chinese People's Political Consultative Conference.
+In 2010, he became the Chinese Communist Party Committee Secretary of the National Committee of the Chinese People's Political Consultative Conference.
 Sun was by-elected the Director of Hong Kong, Macao, Taiwan and Overseas Chinese Committee of the National Committee of the Chinese People's Political Consultative Conference in August 2016.